Pavelmez/Basic-Github-Users/README.md

 ### Project Structure

-- `api` - Contains the Retrofit API service and API response models.
+- `retrofit` - Contains the Retrofit API service and API response models.
 - `data` - Contains the repository pattern for data handling.
-- `db` - Contains the Room database and DAO interfaces.
+- `database` - Contains the Room database and DAO interfaces.
 - `ui` - Contains the UI components like Activities, Fragments, and ViewModels.
-- `utils` - Utility classes and helper functions.

 ### Contributing